-Here’s a side of making a website that most people don’t like to talk about: website maintenance.
+Here’s a side of learning how to make a website from scratch that most people don’t like to talk about: website maintenance.
 While it isn’t the most exciting topic, regular maintenance is essential for making sure that your website remains secure and up-to-date.
 It encompasses unique tasks, as well as its own costs.
 In this blog, we’ll review what maintenance entails and associated costs that you should be aware of.

 What is website maintenance and why is it important?